Table of Contents

 Optimizing SEO drives greater visibility, which can help attract more visitors and enhance your online sales efforts—an excellent example of supporting digital accessibility to drive superior business strategies.
 In addition, a superb UX experience can also increase repeat visitation, encourage word-of-mouth consumer endorsement, and elevate your company image.

-Summary: Follow the Breadcrumbs to Support Accessibility
+Follow the Breadcrumbs For Accessibility

 Accessibility takes a multi-pronged approach, and breadcrumbs are crucial to that strategy.
 But they’re just part of the bigger picture to create a more inclusive digital world for everyone.
-For example, assistive tech tools can help your company attract, serve, and retain people with disabilities.
+For example, §ch tools can help your company attract, serve, and retain people with disabilities.
 And that’s not only better for your business and better for legal compliance.
 It’s better for the world.

 UserWay: Your First Choice for Digital Accessibility